A cannabis poll conducted by the Monmouth University Polling Institute said 61 percent would vote for legalization in November.

 New Jersey voters will also be asked to weigh in on whether the state should legalize marijuana on November 3rd.
-Currently, 61 percent say they would vote for and 34 percent would vote against a November ballot measure to amend the state Constitution “to legalize a controlled form of marijuana called cannabis for adults at least 21 years of age” in a market overseen by a state commission.
+Currently, 61 percent say they would vote for it.
+34 percent would vote against a November ballot measure to amend the state Constitution “to legalize a controlled form of marijuana called cannabis for adults at least 21 years of age” in a market overseen by a state commission.
 Only five percent of those polled had no opinion on this.

-“People in the Garden State want the constitutional right to cultivate,” said Edward “Lefty” Grimes, host of the Sativa Cross: Ignorance is No Excuse show and a radical cannabis advocate.
+“People in the Garden State want the constitutional right to cultivate,” said Edward “Lefty” Grimes, host of the Sativa Cross: Ignorance is No Excuse show and a cannabis advocate.
 “If the black marketeers, or if even the cannabis industry in NJ, truly had compassion, they wouldn’t mind a cancer patient growing their own cannabis.”

 “Support for the marijuana ballot measure is widespread in part because many who have no opinion on whether legalization is a good idea figure they might as well vote for it,” Institute Director Patrick Murray said, guessing based on the data.

-Poll Indicates Belief in Legalization as Economic Stimulus
+Cannabis Poll Indicates Belief in Legalization as Economic Stimulus

-According to the poll, six in ten New Jersey voters (62 percent) believe legalizing marijuana would help the state’s economy, including 69 percent of Democrats, 61 percent of independents, and 55 percent of Republicans.
-Only 10 percent of voters say it would hurt the economy and 21 percent say it would have no impact.
-These findings are in line with poll results over the past two years.
+According to the cannabis poll, six in ten New Jersey voters (62 percent) believe legalizing marijuana would help the state’s economy, including 69 percent of Democrats, 61 percent of independents, and 55 percent of Republicans.
+Only 10 percent of voters say it would hurt the economy, and 21 percent say it would have no impact.
+These findings are in line with cannabis poll results over the past two years.

 This is a major issue as policymakers scatter to find ways to improve the economy after businesses have been forced to shut down for an extended period of time.

 Thus, advocates for legalization should find the results quite heartening.